Tirth-Nagar/Chess-Bot/README.md

 ## Dataset

-The training dataset consists of images of chess pieces, each of size 50x50 pixels.
-The dataset is organized into subfolders for different classes:
+The training dataset consists of images of chessboards, each of size 400x400 pixels with each image file labelled as the associated FEN string.
+The dataset can be found [here](https://www.kaggle.com/datasets/koryakinp/chess-positions) for free.

+The associated data_processing.py file allows me to take and split each image into 64 images and sort them into folders according to the FEN string provided.

-- Black Pieces:
+- Black Pieces are stored in folders named:
+  - {Piece Type} (Folder Name)
   - Black Bishop (b)
   - Black King (k)
   - Black Knight (n)